Test

 Attached ADU - (Basement units, additions, or second floors)

-• ADU must not exceed 95 square metres or 40% of the floor area of the primary dwelling, whichever is lesser.
+• The floor area of all attached A.D.U.s must not exceed 49% of the floor area of the primary dwelling.

 • If located in a basement, an ADU is permitted to occupy the entire basement.